 Take advantage if you’re brave enough

 Usually offering incentives for customers to return to the destination is what companies do.
-Consequently, this is to re-establish positive image, by showing an improved infrastructure ready to deal with the issue.
-Likewise it helps to get rid of false and negative perceptions.
+This is to re-establish positive image, by showing an improved infrastructure to deal with the issue and get rid of false and negative perceptions.

 You need to remember that the reason for those campaigns is to establish the safety image again.
 So to do this, these companies and the government will do everything in their power to make sure you are safe.
 They definitely don’t want this to backfire on them, so this might actually be the safest time to travel.

 In a normal day to day operations, the hygiene standards won’t be as high as they are now.
 It’s similar situation where a destination experiences a terrorist attack.
 Going to a destination affected by terrorism straight after it happened is probably the most checked and secured places you can visit.
 As no one wants this to happen again.

 More on crisis and recovery management in tourism on: Tourism Risk, Crisis and Recovery Management Guide (CATO: Council of Australian Tour Operators).

 Interested in how else Covid19 can impact tourism?
 Read my post about “The 8 Changes To The Travel Trends Post Covid19”.